Editor’s note: This article was last updated by Rahul Chhodde on 4 November 2024 to add recent CSS developments that impact the use of the box-shadow

 best practicesThe box-shadow

-property is a nice way to make your website look good, but it could easily ruin your project if it’s not used properly.
+property is a nice way to make your website look good, but it could easily ruin your project if not used properly.
 Here are some tips to consider when styling shadows:

 box-shadow